contextgeneric/cgp-patterns/content/provider-traits.md

 _context-generic error handling_ in [later chapters](./error-handling.md), we would
 ignore error handling here for simplicity sake.

+If we recall from the [previous chapter](./impl-side-dependencies.md), the `CanFormatIter` trait in fact has the same method signature as `StringFormatter`.
+So we can refactor the code from the previous chapter, and turn it into a context-generic provider that works for any iterable context like `Vec`.

 This use of provider traits can also be more useful in more complex use cases, such as implementing [`Serialize`](https://docs.rs/serde/latest/serde/trait.Serialize.html), or even the `Display` trait itself.
 If we were to implement these traits using CGP,